artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Arrange a SIP from backlog
 --------------------------

-1. Retrieve content from transfer backlog.
+1. First, retrieve content from transfer backlog.
 Use the Transfer backlog search bars at the top of the Ingest tab to find the transfer(s) and/or object(s)you'd like to ingest, or browse the entire backlog by clicking Search transfer backlog with a blank search.
 This will populate the Originals pane of the Ingest dashboard.
 Note: Multi-item select is not yet included in this feature, though entire folders/directories can be moved.

 .. figure:: images/Ingest-panes.*
    :align: center